Geary County USD 475 • www.usd475.org

 Geary County USD 475

-Division/Department: Secondary Education
+Division/Department: Special Education

-Job Category: Teacher
+Job Category: Social Worker

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 The employee performing the duties of this position is frequently required to walk, sit, talk, hear, bend, stoop, and reach.
 The employee may be occasionally required to manually lift, move, or carry up to 50 pounds.
 The employee is required to interact with staff and meet the demands of several different people.
 The employee is responsible for the work output of others.
 The employee occasionally works extended hours.
 Vision abilities required by this job include close vision, distance vision, depth perception, and the ability to adjust focus.